 Aerial view of Children's Mercy Hospital

-Children's Mercy Hospital is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Children's Mercy Hospital is one of seventeen type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Wayne Moore, MD, PhD the TrialNet team at Children's Mercy is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Our Team